turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 We use arrays whenever we need a list where the elements are in a specific order.

+To try out Frank with your new `gameplan` method, go ahead and load `personal_chef.rb` again, instantiate `frank`, and try running your array through Frank like so:

+`frank.gameplan(["chicken","beef"])`

+You can add as many meals to the game plan as you wish!
+Try this exercise with some of the other methods in your file.

 ### Hashes

 A hash is a collection of data where each element of data is addressed by a *name*.
 As an analogy, think about a refrigerator.
 If we're keeping track of the produce inside the fridge, we don't really care about what shelf it's on -- the order doesn't matter.
 Instead we organize things by *name*.
 Like the name "apples" might have the value 3, then the name "oranges" might have the value 1, and "carrots" the value 12.
 In this situation we'd use a hash.